Cricket history timeline

 5. 1918 to 1975 – TEST CRICKET ASCENDANT

-Dominant figure include – Jack Hobbs, Don Bradman, George Headley, Keith Miller, Garfield Sobers, Clive Lloyd, Michael Holding, Rachael Heyhoe Flint.
+Dominant players include – Jack Hobbs, Don Bradman, George Headley, Keith Miller, Garfield Sobers, Clive Lloyd, Sunil Gavaskar, Michael Holding, Graeme Pollock, Rachael Heyhoe Flint.

 1930Don Bradman scores 334 v England.